typed-ember/ember-cli-typescript/README.md

 All dependencies will be added to your `package.json`, and you're ready to roll!
 If you're upgrading from a previous release, you should check to merge any tweaks you've made to `tsconfig.json`.

-In addition to ember-cli-typescript, the following are installed—all at their current "latest" value:
+In addition to ember-cli-typescript, the following are installed—all at their current "latest" value—or generated:

 * Packages:
   * [`typescript`](https://github.com/Microsoft/TypeScript)